Capacity Analysis of Linear Operator Channels over Finite Fields: Subspace Coding Capacity of LOCs

-then $\loc(H,T)$ has a unique subspace degradation (by checking that \eqref{eq:col-sym-transf} implies \eqref{eq:id90sl}).
-Since \eqref{eq:col-sym-transf} is also a necessary condition for $\loc(H,T)$ being row-space symmetric when $T\geq M$ (see the discussion of \eqref{eq:row-sym-transf}), we have the following lemma. \begin{lemma} When $T\geq M$, a row-space-symmetric LOC has a unique subspace degradation. \end{lemma}
+If $H$ is uniform-given-row-space, then the transition matrix of $\loc(H,T)$ satisfies \eqref{eq:id90sl}, and hence $\loc(H,T)$ has a unique subspace degradation.
+Therefore, the LOCs studied in \cite{nobrega11, nobrega11a} with uniform-given-rank transfer matrices have a unique subspace degradation.
+Since a row-space-symmetric LOC has a uniform-given-row-space transfer matrix when $T\geq M$ (see Lemma~\ref{lemma:new1}), we have the following lemma. \begin{lemma} When $T\geq M$, a row-space-symmetric LOC has a unique subspace degradation. \end{lemma}

-When $T<M$, a row-space-symmetric LOCs may not have a unique subspace degradation.
+When $T<M$, a row-space-symmetric LOC may not have a unique subspace degradation.

-\begin{example} Following Example~\ref{example:ssopt}, we discuss when $\loc_{2}(H,1)$ has a unique subspace degradation.
-Note that $\loc_{2}(H,1)$ is always row-space-symmetric.
-Define